|Guide||♦||150 Triplogs||0 Topics|

 Take a trip below the waves

-When your tour is called, you will follow your guide to a set of elevators which will take you to the level of the dam.
+When your tour is called, you will follow your guide to a set of elevators that will take you to the level of the dam.
 After walking through a tunnel blasted out of the Navajo Sandstone, you'll find yourself on the crest of the dam.
-Your guide will talk about some of the features of the dam and how it was constructed before walking across to a very large elevator shaft - over 500' deep; the second longest public elevator shaft west of the Mississippi River.
-It will take your group down to the bottom of the dam, where the temperature is between 55-58 degrees F, year round, due to the enormous thermal mass of the concrete on either side of you.
-Your guide will talk a bit more about the construction of the dam before leading you outside to a breezeway between the dam and the power house.
-Looking up from the bottom it is a lot easier to appreciate the size of the dam!
-Soon after that, you enter the powerhouse where you can see the 8 generators in action across the powerhouse floor.
-From there your guide will tell you a little bit more about how the dam functions and then will lead you back to the Visitor's Center via the route you came.
+Your guide will talk about some of the dam's features and how it was constructed before walking across to a very large elevator shaft - over 500' deep; the second-longest public elevator shaft west of the Mississippi River.
+It will take your group down to the bottom of the dam, where the temperature is between 55-58 degrees F, year-round, due to the enormous thermal mass of the concrete on either side of you.
+Your guide will talk a bit more about the dam's construction before leading you outside to a breezeway between the dam and the power house.
+Looking up from the bottom, it is a lot easier to appreciate the size of the dam!
+Soon after that, you enter the powerhouse, where you can see the 8 generators in action across the powerhouse floor.
+From there, your guide will tell you a little bit more about how the dam functions and then will lead you back to the Visitor's Center via the route you came.

-Despite being almost entirely flat, guided, and punctuated by two elevator rides, the tour of Glen Canyon Dam is still very interesting and measures out at about a half a mile; an informative "hike" that you can take the family on without having to worry about sand or tought climbs.
+Despite being almost entirely flat, guided, and punctuated by two elevator rides, the tour of Glen Canyon Dam is still fascinating and measures out at about half a mile; an informative "hike" that you can take the family on without having to worry about sand or challenging climbs.
 Check it out next time you're in the Page area!